 Recipe Exchanges and Substitutions

-You can make this sauce diabetic friendly by exchanging out brown sugar with a sugar alternative.
-If you need to watch your sodium intake or are on a cardiac friendly diet or Paleo diet, hold the fish sauce in the marinade and instead use a little Mrs. Dash while grilling or sprinkle with some dried chili in the grilling process.
-If you need to follow a low sodium diet, then also skip the fish sauce in the Thai basil dipping sauce as it is high in sodium.
-Instead add some aromatics like minced ginger, onion or extra chili.
+You can make this Thai Basil Dipping Sauce diabetic friendly by exchanging out brown sugar with a sugar alternative.
+If you need to watch your sodium intake, hold the fish sauce in the marinade.
+Instead, use a little Mrs. Dash or dried chili flakes in the grilling process.